tonirex/sg-aks-workshop/deploy-app/README.md

 # Deploy v3 of the Application
 kubectl apply -f appv3msi.yaml

-# Check to see that AAD Pod Identity was Assigned (You should see 2)
-kubectl get AzureAssignedIdentities -n dev

 # Display the Application Resources
 kubectl get deploy,rs,po,svc,ingress,secrets -n dev